albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/README.md

 # Results
 The reported results of running the difference in differences model with six control variables can be found in table 4.

-Table 4 Regression Results of the difference in difference model.
+Table 4 Regression Results of the difference in difference model

 ![Regression Results](https://github.com/albertfrantz/Identifying-the-Relationship-Between-Bike-Lanes-and-New-Business-Creation/blob/master/results.JPG)